 I’d like to offer you two things –

-- More Training: I teach a three-hour course on the Services Arbitrage business model, which you can take for less than $50.
+- More Training: I teach a three-hour course on the Services Arbitrage business model, with six bonus case studies.

-- Access To Me As Your Coach: I also do regular live coaching webinars, where you can speak to me directly to answer all your Services Arbitrage questions.
+- Access To Me As Your Coach: I also provide online coaching, where you can ask me all your Services Arbitrage questions.

 How can you get access to this?
 Easy, become a member of my Laptop Lifestyle Academy.